nus-cs2103/website-base/admin/ip-w05.md

 #### {{ thumb(3) }} Add an extension

-* Add at least one extension of your choice, selected from [category B, C, or D](../se-book-adapted/projectDuke/index.html#extensions-category-b).
+* Add at least one extension of your choice, selected from [category B, C, or D](../se-book-adapted/projectDuke/index.html#extensions-category-b) i.e., pick just one item from one category

 <div class="indented-level2">